 Take a close look at what your health insurance covers and you’re likely to notice few of what some may call alternative therapies are listed.
+Health Savings Accounts are built for alternative therapies.
 Most plans have zero or very limited coverage for treatments such as acupuncture, chiropractic, nutritional counseling, or other therapies that may benefit your health.
 That means you need a way to cover the cost of services your insurance doesn’t pay for, and health savings accounts are a great way to do it.

 New Research Tracks Alternative Therapy for Chronic Disease

 Because people with multiple sclerosis (MS) often use acupuncture, dietary supplements and herbal medicine, researchers at the University of Copenhagen studied how they were using alternative treatments.
 Researchers from five Nordic countries were involved and their findings have been published in the Scandinavian Journal of Public Health, and Autoimmune Diseases.

 Worldwide, Denmark has one of the highest incidences of MS with about 12,500 such patients.
 The Danish Multiple Sclerosis Society conducted a questionnaire-based study involving 3,800 people with MS in Denmark, Finland, Iceland, Norway and Sweden.
 They found growing use of alternative medicine among MS patients.
 In fact, more than half of the study participants either combined alternative medicine with conventional medicine or used alternative medicine alone.

 Compare Pricing on the Best HSA Plans Available